 - Eyes Do Not Belong There: The pattern on Deadeye's catsuit invokes this, though they're not real eyes.

-- If You Kill Him, You Will Be Just Like Him: Near the end of the series, the heroes finally have Wasabi right where they want him, they are just about to defeat him once and for all, until Chuckie enforces this trope on them.
-(Though this was more to preserve Status Quo, many may see this as a Cop Out)
+- If You Kill Him, You Will Be Just Like Him!: Near the end of the series, the heroes finally have Wasabi right where they want him, they are just about to defeat him once and for all, until Chuckie enforces this trope on them.
+(Though this was more to preserve Status Quo)

 - Ironic Echo: In "Snake in the Class", combined with Captain Obvious:Chick P: Looks like someone blew our cover.